-READ and CAREFULLY follow the individual instructions for each charger (supplied or purchased).
-If charging instructions are not supplied, consult a qualified technician for proper procedures.
+READ and CAREFULLY follow the manufactures instructions for each charger (supplied or purchased).
+If charging instructions are not supplied, consult a qualified technician for proper procedures prior to use.

 New batteries MUST be fully charged prior to initial use of the wheelchair.